CTA

 Suppose you want to create a handler that restarts a service only if it is already running.

 Handlers can understand generic topics, and tasks can notify those topics as shown below.
 This functionality makes it much easier to trigger multiple handlers.
-It also decouples handlers from their names, making it easier to share handlers among playbooks and roles.
+It also decouples handlers from their names, which makes it easier to share handlers among playbooks and roles.

 - name: Check if restarted